REALTOR® Code of Ethics

 For assistance with filing a complaint against a member, please contact our Executive Officer Donna Andrews at (401) 274-8383 or firstname.lastname@example.org for further direction.

-Members are required to complete a course on the Code of Ethics as a requirement of membership.
-Click here to see our upcoming offerings.
+Members are required to complete a course on the REALTOR® Code of Ethics as a requirement of membership.
+Want to complete an online course?
+We offer 2 options below if you click on either the CE Shop logo or the Center for REALTOR® Development logo.

 Additional resources on the Code of Ethics provided by the National Association of REALTORS®.